Przemysł II: Royal government and assassination

-After the coronation, Przemysł II went to Pomerelia and came to Słupsk On 30 July, where he confirmed the privileges of the Cistercian monasteries in Oliwa and Żarnowiec.
+After the coronation, Przemysł II went to Pomerelia and came to Słupsk on 30 July, where he confirmed the privileges of the Cistercian monasteries in Oliwa and Żarnowiec.
 He then visited other major cities: Gdańsk, Tczew and Świecie.
-In August 1295 he returned to Greater Poland but in October he was again in Gdańsk.
+In August 1295, he returned to Greater Poland, but in October, he was again in Gdańsk.
 This demonstrates how important the Duchy of Pomerelia was for Przemysł II.

 Taking into account the fact that these events took place in the 13th century, the sources that stated any details concerning Przemysł II's death are dubious; the Kronika wielkopolska failed to mention the events in Rogoźno.

 Sources are divided about who are the perpetrators of the murder of the Polish King: the margraves of Brandenburg, some Polish families (the Nałęczs or Zarembas or the two families at the same time), and finally attempts to reconcile the two theories.

 One of the first sources who must be taken into account was the almost contemporary Rocznik kapituły poznańskiej.
 The records shows that the margraves of Brandenburg, Otto V, another Otto (perhaps Otto IV), and John IV, nephew of Przemysł II (as son of his oldest sister Constance), sent an army who arrived in the dawn on 8 February 1296 to the town of Rogoźno, where the King spent the Carnival to kidnap him.
-However, because he showed strong resistance and was wounded, the men, unable to take him injured to Brandenburg, finally killed him.
+However, because he showed strong resistance and was wounded, the men, unable to take him to Brandenburg, finally killed him.
 The motive for the crime was the hatred of the margraves toward the Polish King because of his coronation.

 The murder of King Przemysł II by men of the margraves of Brandenburg was also supported by the Kronika oliwska (Chronicle of Oliva), which stipulates that after the coronation: